Miroslav Pecarski: Season with KK Partizan

 Following making the Svetislav Pešić-coached gold medal-winning Yugoslavia under-19 team at the FIBA Under-19 World Championship during summer 1987 in Bormio, Pecarski opted not to play for the Red Foxes in the 1987–88 season, choosing to explore his options in Europe by going back to Yugoslavia and signing a stipend-based contract with reigning Yugoslav League champions KK Partizan in hopes of giving himself a better shot at making the Yugoslavia roster for the 1988 Olympics.
 Pecarski's other considerations for transferring to Partizan included the fact that the club's vice-president, Yugoslav basketball legend Dragan Kićanović, personally recruited and pursued the youngster.

 Coached by Duško Vujošević, twenty-year-old Pecarski was mostly deployed at center as backup for nineteen-year-old Vlade Divac while the previous season's backup center Milenko Savović went away to serve his mandatory Yugoslav People's Army (JNA) service.
 The two young bigs, Divac and Pecarski, had already known each other well, having just spent most of the summer 1987 together with the Yugoslavia under-19 team.
 Other Partizan teammates that the newcomer Pecarski had already known well from his previous Yugoslavia youth national team participations were twenty-year-old Saša Đorđević and twenty-one-year-olds Žarko Paspalj and Ivo Nakić.
 Pecarski immediately became a crowd favourite for his spectacular behind-the-back dunks.

-The young and talented squad—featuring future European stars Paspalj and Đorđević, in addition to young NBA prospect Divac who had already been projected to go high at the next NBA draft as well as experienced players Goran Grbović and Željko Obradović—was competing well on three fronts: Yugoslav League, Yugoslav Cup, and European Champions Cup.
+The squad featured future European and NBA players—including Žarko Paspalj, Aleksandar Đorđević, and Vlade Divac—alongside experienced players Goran Grbović and Željko Obradović.
+The team was competing in the Yugoslav League, Yugoslav Cup, and European Champions Cup.